TBAS vs ASVAB: What Air Force Officers Need

 The ASVAB and TBAS serve completely different purposes.
 Treating them as similar exams is the first mistake candidates make.

 The TBAS (Test of Basic Aviation Skills) is a performance test.
 It doesn’t care what you’ve memorized.
-It measures real-time cognitive and psychomotor abilities, things that predict whether you’ll succeed in flight training.
+It measures real-time cognitive and psychomotor abilities that predict whether you’ll succeed in flight training.
 The four components are:

 - Psychomotor tracking and multitasking